MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-D-Socioeconomic-Programs/part-25-Foreign-Acquisition/subpart-25.11-Solicitation-Provisions-Contract-Clauses/section-25.1102.md

 (i) *Basic clause.* List all foreign construction materials excepted from the Buy American statute or section 1605 of the Recovery Act, other than manufactured construction material from a Recovery Act designated country or unmanufactured construction material from a designated country.

-(ii) *Alternate I.* List in paragraph (b)(3) of the clause all foreign construction material excepted from the Buy American statute or section 1605 of the Recovery Act, other than -
+(ii) *Alternate I.* List in paragraph (b)(3) of the clause all foreign construction material excepted from the Buy American statute or section 1605 of the Recovery Act, other than—

 (A) Manufactured construction material from a Recovery Act designated country other than Bahrain, Mexico, or Oman; or